 - Fails to detect some of the drivers

-- Driver Easy does not ensure whether drivers are obtained from OEM sources
+- Does not ensure whether drivers are obtained from OEM sources

 - Require the user to manually install drivers